clairemerot/angsd_pipeline/README.md

 - edit the 01_config.sh file

-choose MIN_MAF, PERCENT_IND filters, WINDOW and WINDOW_STEP for sliding-windows analyses, and K_MIN, K_MAX for admixture analysis
+choose MIN_MAF, PERCENT_IND filters, MAX_DEPTH filter for intials steps
+For later steps, choose WINDOW and WINDOW_STEP for sliding-windows analyses, and K_MIN, K_MAX for admixture analysis

 ## 02_LIST_BAMFILES_AND_LIST_BY_POP
 this script will make a list of all bamfiles and several list by population, based on information in bamfile names and pop.txt